smandini/Leak-Detection-using-Pressure-and-Flow-Sensors-with-ESP32-and-IoT/README.md

-# Water-Flow-Sensor-with-#ESP32
+# Water-Leakage-Detection-Based-on-IoT
--- How to interface the Flow sensor with ESP32, here we go --
+-- Water leakage in water distribution networks is a significant issue that leads to problems --